officiallysingh/spring-boot-spark-kubernetes/README.md

 - Executors: These are worker processes running on cluster nodes.
 They:
   - Execute the tasks assigned by the driver.
   - Store data partitions in memory or disk, enabling iterative computations.
-- Cluster Manager: Spark relies on a cluster manager (e.g., YARN, Mesos, Kubernetes etc.) to manage resources and schedule jobs across the cluster.
+- Cluster Manager: Spark relies on a cluster manager (e.g., YARN, Mesos and Kubernetes etc.) to manage resources and schedule jobs across the cluster.

 2. **Resilient Distributed Dataset (RDD)**
 At the core of Spark’s architecture is the RDD, a fault-tolerant and immutable distributed collection of objects.